 If a Complaint is deemed severe, or involves child safety, it is possible that suspensions will be assessed while the investigation proceeds.

-Any member, including but not limited to, Board Members, On-Field Staff (Coaches, trainers, etc), Parents and Players whom are found to be in breach of policy or the bylaws are subject to reprimand.
+Any member, including but not limited to, Board Members, On-Field Staff (Coaches, trainers, etc.), Parents and Players whom are found to be in breach of policy or the bylaws are subject to reprimand.
 A report will be completed by the Director of Football Operations for any offense.
 In the event that it is a conflict of interest for the Director of Football to commence the investigation, the President or Vice President will take the lead.

 Upon Board review, discipline may include demotion, probation, or removal from the Club.